github-user-breakdown-2/Github-user-breakdown2/README.md

     Contribution to projects

-People visiting the site will be able to know the candidates work in better way.
+People visiting the site will be able to understand  the candidates proficiency of work and sutability for specific task by viewing actual github activity.

 We are building here an app which accepts a github username and returns a breakdown of that user's activity using the data provided by GitHub for that username.

 ## MVP